mjf1406/worksheet-generators/README.md

 ## Change Log

+2024/12/18

+- UI: some enhancements to the student dashboard
+- UI: some UI enhancements to the Tasks table

 2024/12/17

 - PAGE: student dashboard -- added a reward items grid so they know what they can purchase with their points